octo-technology/OpenTezos/docs/deploy-a-node/set-up-a-node.md

 ```shell
 tail -f tezos.log
 ```
+To stop viewing the log, press CTRL+C (Ubuntu and Mac OS).

-Tezos client can be used to interact with the node, it can query its status or ask the node to perform some actions.
-For example, after starting your node you can check if it has finished synchronizing using in an other terminal.
+The Tezos client can be used to interact with the node.
+It can query its status or ask the node to perform some actions.
+For example, after starting your node, you can check if it has finished synchronizing with the following command (you can use another terminal window if you still watch the log) :

 ```shell
 tezos-client bootstrapped
 ```

-When you see the message `Node is Bootstrapped`, your tezos node is synced with the blockchain and you may now perform operations on the blockchain.
+When you see the message `Node is Bootstrapped`, your Tezos node is synced with the blockchain, and you may now perform operations on the latter.

-Congratulations on setting up a node !
+Congratulations on setting up a node!

 ## Conclusion

-In this module we have seen how to install Tezos from sources, create its own node, synchronize it with the blockchain and finally launch it.
+In this module, we have seen how to install Tezos from sources, create its own node, synchronize it with the blockchain and finally launch it.

-This module is a prerequisite to become a baker and the [Deploy Bakers](/baker) module explains how to become a baker to start earning XTZ rewards.
+This module is a prerequisite to becoming a baker, and the [Deploy Bakers](/baker) module explains how to become a baker and start earning XTZ rewards.

 ## References